turingschool/curriculum/source/projects/jstwitter.markdown

 If you haven't already setup Ruby, visit [the environment setup page for instructions](/topics/environment/environment.html).

-Install the `jumpstart_auth` gem like this:
+Install the `jumpstart_auth` gem by running this instruction from your command prompt (Windows) or terminal (OS X):

 ```
 gem install jumpstart_auth
 ```

-Use your text editor to create a file named `jstwitter.rb` and start it off with this structure:
+Next, open your text editor such as SublimeText or Notepad++.
+Create a file named `jstwitter.rb` and start it off with this structure:

 ```ruby
 require 'jumpstart_auth'